pluvionauts/board_game_the_pluvionauts/README.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 **Important:** Authors of all modifications, corrections or contributions to this repository accepts to release their work under the same license.
-This do not apply if you fork this repository.
+This does not apply if you fork this repository.

 All resources here (images, videos and more) are under the same license.